samKenpachi011/bwhistory-app-api/README.md

 - Add a filtering feature for ethinic groups
 - Add a culture app for creating, updating and viewing different cultures
 - Add a tag feature for tagging cultures
+- Add a image api for culture and create a custom action to upload the image

 ## Contributions
 - After cloning the repo change to the dev branch and create pull requests from there.